An evidence-based briefing

 Arctic Sovereignty Package

 Build 6-8 heavy icebreakers.
 Permanent Arctic military base.
 Seabed sensors across the Northwest Passage.
-Order 8-12 modern conventional submarines immediately.
+Order 8-12 modern conventional submarines to replace the unreliable Victoria-class.

 See how Canada compares to NATO allies and what it would take to build a credible Arctic defense.